‘Vikings’ Season 5 Spoilers: Rollo Will Make A Sacrifice To The Old Gods And The New One

 Many fans thought Season 4 was the end of Rollo in the TV series, Vikings.
 He went on one last raid with his fellow Vikings and was told, in no uncertain terms, that he was not welcome to follow them back to Kattegat.
 It was a nice way to say goodbye to Rollo without actually having to kill him off.
-And, considering the actor who plays Rollo, Clive Standen, had recently taken on the lead role in NBC’s Taken, it seemed a given he would not appear again in Season 5 of Vikings.
+Moreover, considering the actor who plays Rollo, Clive Standen, had recently taken on the lead role in NBC’s Taken, it seemed a given he would not appear again in Season 5 of Vikings.
 However, it seems Rollo will be back in Season 5, and he will be making sacrifices — of the Viking kind — as well.

 SPOILER ALERT: This article discusses Season 5 of History’s Vikings as well as the historical counterpart of the character, Rollo.
 Please proceed with caution if you wish to avoid potential spoilers.

-Not a lot of information has been released in regard to Season 5 of History’s Vikings, except in the case of Rollo’s (Clive Standen) upcoming involvement.
+Not a lot of information has been released regarding Season 5 of History’s Vikings, except in the case of Rollo’s (Clive Standen) upcoming involvement.
 Both History Channel and the actor who plays Rollo have been keen to remind fans Rollo will be present in Season 5 of Vikings — and not just in a token role either.

 Recently, it was revealed by TV Guide that Rollo’s return in Season 5 of Vikings would be “explosive, but not in the ways that you’d expect.”

 The history books involving Rollo’s real life historical counterpart suggest that his storyline moving forward into Season 5 of Vikings could revolve around his involvement in the Norman conquest of England.
 Although, it was his heirs that were, traditionally, more involved with this period of history.
-History Channel, however, have fiddled with timelines and time frames previously in Vikings, so it not outside the realm of possibility to have Rollo involved with this period in time.
+History Channel, however, has fiddled with timelines and timeframes previously in Vikings, so it not outside the realm of possibility to have Rollo involved with this period.
 It could also, more specifically, indicate his closer involvement with King Harald Finehair (Peter Franzen) since some sources place Rollo and Harald Finehair in the same time frame, one source even indicating Rollo and Finehair were brothers.

 However, a new interview with Clive Standen via the Emmys magazine suggests Rollo’s storyline in Season 5 of Vikings will involve an internal struggle with faith rather than being involved in the normal Viking need for the battlefield.